huang15n/Android-Programming/android_lec3.md

 </ol>

-the idea here is not to cover it comprehensive, we have a taste and move, we do not cover stuff in exhaustive detail that can be unsatisfying sometimes
+the idea here is not to cover it comprehensive, we have a taste and move on, we do not cover stuff in exhaustive detail that can be unsatisfying sometimes

-it is really a good time to get cracking on that. sorry that is the last minute . we put up the options
+it is really a good time to get cracking on that. sorry that is the last minute . we put up the options.
+I am gonna walk through several things with you

-you can use a WebView and it pops up the link you can look at it but you are still in the app
+you can use a WebView and it pops up the link you can look at it but you are still in the app. that uses the guts of chrome or whatever browser that comes with your device

 we will see a lot of apps using MapView